 This course is a historical examination of the strategies utilized by the police in America.
 It examines Sir Robert Peel and the development of the first paid police department in London in 1829.
 The course presents the evolution of policing as emigration in America increased and its population became more diversified.
 Students will come to understand how policing is a partnership with the community and how the roles of all must be considered in the development of a policing program.

 Prerequisite(s): CJS1090.
-Offered at Denver, Providence, Providence CE 4.5 Quarter Credit Hours

 CJS3075 Criminal Investigation